 Units Required Units Recommended

 Total academic units 0 0

 English 4 0

 Mathematics 3 0

 Science 3 0

 Of these, units that must be lab 0 0

 Foreign language 2 3

 Social studies 3 0

 History 0 0

 Academic electives 0 0

 Computer Science 0 0

 Visual/Performing Arts 0 0

 Other (specify) 0 0

-C6-C7: Basis for Selection
+C6 C6-C7: Basis for Selection

-with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: Open admission policy as described above for all students X Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain): Admission to Penn State is based on academic credentials and is compeitive.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs Χ other (explain):

+Admission to Penn State is based on academic credentials and is competitive.

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.
+1

 Very Important Important Considered Not Considered

-Academic • •
+Academic

-Rigor of secondary school V
+Rigor of secondary school record ×

-record X

-Class rank X
+Class rank ×

-Academic GPA X
+Academic GPA ×

-Standardized test scores Х
+Standardized test scores ×

-Application Essay Pre-Med Only X
+Application Essay Pre-Med Only ×

-Recommendation(s) X
+Recommendation(s) ×

-Nonacademic -
+Nonacademic

-Interview X
+Interview ×

-Extracurricular activities X
+Extracurricular activities ×

-Talent/ability X
+Talent/ability ×

-Character/personal qualities X
+Character/personal qualities ×

-First generation X
+First generation ×

-Alumni/ae relation X
+Alumni/ae relation ×

-Geographical residence Х
+Geographical residence ×

-State residency X
+State residency ×

-Religious affiliation/commitment X
+Religious affiliation/commitment ×

-Racial/ethnic status Х
+Racial/ethnic status ×

-Volunteer work Х
+Volunteer work ×

-Work experience Х
+Work experience ×

-Level of applicant's interest Х
+Level of applicant's interest ×